Education Loan

 You should pay the SEVIS fee in the following circumstances:

-• You’re a student with an I-20 starting an IU programme
+• You’re a student with an I-20 starting an educational programme

 • You want to change your nonimmigrant status to F-1 while in the US